School Social Work

-The written statement should be no more than 7 pages, following APA format, using headings for each question.
-The written statement should address each of the following five prompts:
+The written personal statement should be no more than 7 pages, following the current edition of APA format, using headings for each question.
+The written statement should address each of the following six items:

-- Please choose one of the 6 values of the NASW Code of Ethics (service, social justice, dignity and worth of the person, importance of human relationships, integrity, competence) and describe how you have incorporated that value into your personal or professional/volunteer experiences.
+- Please choose one of the 6 values of the NASW Code of Ethics (service, social justice, dignity and worth of the person, importance of human relationships, integrity, competence) and describe how you have incorporated this value into your personal, professional, or volunteer experiences.

 - What opportunities have you pursued outside of the classroom to facilitate your professional growth and leadership?